 438 Marlborough was not listed in the 1933 and 1934 Blue Books.

-By the 1934-1935 winter season, it was the home of Dr. Whitman King Coffin, a physician, and his wife, Rosaline (Moncrieff) Coffin.
+On April 5, 1933, 438 Marlborough was acquired from S. Elizabeth Hodson by Dr. Whitman King Coffin, a physician, and his wife, Rosaline (Moncrieff) Coffin.
 He also maintained his medical office there.
 They previously had lived in Medford and he had maintained his office at 416 Marlborough.
-They are shown as the owners of 438 Marlborough on the 1938 Bromley map.
 By the 1940s, they also maintained a home on Swan Island in Maine.

 The Coffins continued to live (and he to maintain his office) at 438 Marlborough until about 1962.

-In March of 1977, the East Cambridge Savings Bank foreclosed its mortgage to Alexander Kocsy and sold 438 Marlborough to Alan Victor DiPietro.
-In May of 1977, Alan DiPietro filed for permission to convert the property from a single-family dwelling into four apartments.
+On March 8, 1977, the East Cambridge Savings Bank foreclosed on a mortgage given by Alexander Kocsy and sold 438 Marlborough to Alan Victor DiPietro.
+In May of 1977, he filed for permission to convert the property from a single-family dwelling into four apartments.
 The permit was abandoned.
 He filed again in September of 1977 and, once again, the permit was abandoned.

-438 Marlborough was assessed as a four-to-six family dwelling in 2014.
+438 Marlborough was assessed as four-to-six family dwelling in 2018.